Data Privacy Statement

 - Personal data provided to us as part of an inquiry directed to us using the channels specified on the Website is processed to deal with the inquiry so as to safeguard our legitimate interests in conducting an existing business relationship or performing our other business activities on the basis of Article 6 paragraph 1 point (f) GDPR.

-- Data provided as part of registration for the newsletter or in ordering our customer magazine is processed on the basis of your consent and Article 6 paragraph 1 point (a) GDPR.
-Please note that you can revoke the consent you have given us at any time with future effect, for example by clicking on the relevant link in each newsletter we send or by sending a letter, fax or e-mail using one of the contact channels specified on the first page of this Data Privacy Statement.
+- Personal data provided as part of registration for a newsletter or in ordering our customer magazine, or personal data provided as part of your registration to receive promotional information, is processed on the basis of your consent and Article 6 paragraph 1 point (a) GDPR.
+Please note that you can withdraw the consent you have given us at any time with future effect, for example by clicking on the relevant link in each newsletter or emailing we send, via the Subscription Centre, or by sending a letter, fax or email using one of the contact channels specified on the first page of this Data Privacy Statement (kindly also refer to Article X b) below).

 - We can also process the personal data collected in connection with the use of our Website to comply with legal obligations to which we are subject; this is done on the basis of Article 6 paragraph 1 point (c) GDPR.